Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

    bar of Chrome, for quick access, click on the icon of the extensions bar that looks like a puzzle piece and activate the pin mode for Hotwallet.

-## Contacting a @Type Test Node
+## Contacting a Hotmoka Test Node

-The examples in this book must be run by a @Type node, typically part of a @Type blockchain.
+The examples in this book must be run by a Hotmoka node, typically part of a Hotmoka blockchain.
 We will show you in a later chapter how you can install your own local node or blockchain.
 However, for now, it is much simpler to experiment with a node that is part of a public test blockchain that we provide for experimentation.
-Namely, we have installed a @Type node for testing at the address `@server`.
+Namely, we have installed a Hotmoka node for testing at the address `@server`.
 The peculiarity of this node is that it includes a _faucet_ that gives away small amounts of coins, when requested.
 This is good for experimentation